-The Agate Street Axis has the character of a typical treelined street.
-It is partially lined in a formal arrangement with large-canopy deciduous trees consisting mostly of American sweetgums, Scarlet oaks, and American elms interspersed with other deciduous trees.
+The eastern edge of the Agate Street Axis has the character of a typical tree-lined street.
+It is partially lined in a formal arrangement with large-canopy deciduous trees consisting mostly of American sweetgums and Scarlet oaks.
+The western edge is lined with a combination of street trees including Oaks, Ash, and Ponderosa Pine.

-Proposals in this area should preserve and strengthen the Agate Street Axis and acknowledge the importance of the intersection of 15th Avenue and Agate Street.
-Further enhancement of the axis through buildings and tree canopy is desirable to improve the appearance, to help connect East Campus to central campus, and to shade the street surface.
+Proposals in this area should preserve and strengthen the Agate Street Axis and highlight the importance of the intersection of 15th Avenue and Agate Street.
+Further enhancement of the axis through buildings and tree canopy is desirable to improve the appearance, to help connect the East Campus Design Area to the center of campus, and to shade the street surface.
 Refer to the 2003 Development Policy for the East Campus Area for additional information.
-An opportunity to mark the beginning of the campus with a gateway element exists at or near the intersection of the 18th and Agate.
-Another opportunity exists to enhance the connection to and view into the Agate to Columbia Axis as well as enhance the Hayward Field main entrance.
-Opportunities to work with the city to enhance the pedestrian and bike crossing at the Agate Street intersection should be considered.
+An opportunity to mark the beginning of the campus with a gateway element exists at or near the intersection of 18th Avenue and Agate Street.